Zombie (The Cranberries song): Commercial performance

-"Zombie" topped the charts in eight countries.
+"Zombie" topped the charts in many countries.
 On 29 October 1994, the song went to No. 1 on the US Billboard Alternative Airplay chart, spending twenty-three weeks on the chart.
-Australian audiences were "particularly gripped by the song".
-Triple J listeners voted for "Zombie" as No. 1 on the Triple J Hottest 100, 1994 chart, one of the largest public music polls in the world, establishing for the first time ever that a female vocalist won the Triple J Hottest 100.
+In 1994, "Zombie" was "the most played song ever on alternative radio in the history of America", as mentioned in the Los Angeles Times and in Kenneth L. Campbell's book, Ireland's History – Prehistory to the Present.
+Junkee journalist Jules LeFevre recalled that Australian audiences were "particularly gripped by the song", with Triple J listeners voting for "Zombie" as No. 1 on the Triple J Hottest 100, 1994 chart, establishing for the first time ever that a female vocalist won the Triple J Hottest 100.
 On 18 December 1994, the song reached No. 1 on the ARIA Singles Chart, where it remained for seven consecutive weeks.
 The single peaked at No. 1 and spent twenty eight weeks on the Official German Charts.
 On 25 December 1994, the single debuted at No. 27 on the Ö3 Austria Top 40, and climbed to No. 2, where it stayed for eight weeks.
 "Zombie" debuted on the French SNEP Top 100 at No. 4 on 25 February 1995.
-The following week, the single moved to No. 1; it spent nine consecutive weeks at the top and a total of twenty-four weeks on the singles chart.
+The following week, the single moved to No. 1; it spent nine consecutive weeks at the top and a total of forty-two weeks on the singles chart.
+The song reached No. 14 on the UK Singles Chart.

 Island Records declined the prospect of releasing "Zombie" as a single to US stores, stating they didn't want to run counter to the band's original ethos.
 Music critic Jon Bream of Star Tribune elaborated succinctly the label's analysis: "For the band, it's a question of credibility".
 Bream further noted that Island Records "simply didn't want the industry to typecast the Cranberries as a Top 40 act".
 After releasing the song, later in the year, the Cranberries affirmed their alternative identity, saying that they "didn't want to be considered just a pop band".
 Drummer Fergal Lawler said, "[t]hen you can go to the other extreme of being so alternative that no one buys your records.
 Luckily, we're kind of in the middle.
-We're a mix of pop, rock and alternative, I suppose".
+We're a mix of pop, rock and alternative, I suppose."

+After Cranberries' lead singer O'Riordan died in January 2018, "Zombie" charted at number 13 on the UK Singles Downloads Chart.

+In 2023, the song saw a sales surge in the UK and Ireland during the 2023 Rugby World Cup; the song was played on speakers after every time the Irish team scored.
+"Zombie" peaked at number 11 on the UK Singles Downloads Chart during this time.